FourthState/plasma-mvp-rootchain/docs/plasmaMVPFunctions.md

 # PlasmaMVP Documentation

-The transaction bytes, `txBytes`, in the contract follow the convention:
+The transaction bytes, `txBytes`, in the contract follows the convention:

+All fields in the transaction bytes must be padded to the EVM data type byte length. i.e addresses must be 20 bytes, and integers must be padded to 32 bytes.
+Both input confirm singatures must be 130 bytes in length.
+One signature(65 bytes) for each possible "grandparent" input concatted together.
+If not applicable, 130 zero bytes.

+The final RLP encoded txBytes will be **811** bytes in length.
 ```
 RLP_ENCODE ([
   [Blknum1, TxIndex1, Oindex1, DepositNonce1, Owner1, Input1ConfirmSig,